DL1989/Tabular-Data-Generation-with-GANs/README.md

 # Tabular-Data-Generation-with-GANs
-Tabular Data Generation with Generative Adversarial Networks (GANs)
+Tabular Data Generation with Generative Adversarial Networks (GANs) as part of my thesis.